AnaVL27/SimpleCNNRaman/README.md

-#Data files are compressed in the "data" zip , even those that are a result of the execution of the scripts, in case any error happens while you are running them.
+#Data files are in https://github.com/csho33/bacteria-ID.git since their size is bigger than 25mb

 .